Gain work experience by aiding at a hospital that serves the poorer community of Ho Chi Minh.

 The government operated hospital aims to offer effective treatment to a large number of citizens from Ho Chi Minh.
 At this project you will be able to transfer your pre-existing knowledge to the medical staff and the hospital as well as to absorb new knowledge and information in return.

 Weekly Schedule & Activities

 You will start your very first day with a full introduction to all the staff and the hospital.
 At this point, you will also discuss your upcoming role at the project.
 We will introduce the equipment and the current operating procedures at the hospital.
 You will also have a full-time doctor designated to you, whom you will "shadow" throughout your entire placement.
 This doctor will be fully qualified and fluent in English.

 You will begin the actual work in your volunteer program.
 Depending on the needs of the hospital at the time, you will assess patients, perform medical procedures, perform surgery and X-rays.
 The hospital staff also have regular meetings, which you will attend to discuss and improve the needs and performance of the hospital.
 Your input is vital as different perspectives help with the long term success of the hospital.

 Please note that the volunteer activities and schedule can change at any time based on the needs of the project, local conditions, the weather and unforeseen circumstances.

 Evenings & Weekends

 During the evenings the volunteers are generally free, and there are no program activities scheduled unless otherwise mentioned.
 Weekends are free, although if preferred, you can continue your work at the hospital.

-The project is either closed or has alternative activities on the following public holidays in 2017:
+The project is either closed or has alternative activities on the following public holidays:

 Please note that there are fewer patients during the holidays, which means fewer activities at the project.